Independent city: Spain

 In Spain, there exist two so-called autonomous cities, Ceuta and Melilla, which are located on the North African coast surrounded by Morocco and have been under Spanish jurisdiction since the 15th century.
 Spain is a highly decentralized state organized in autonomous communities.
 These two cities hold their special status because they are not large enough to be considered regions on their own.
 Nonetheless, they function as autonomous communities with a high degree of self-administration and law-making powers.

 Sweden

 Historically, until 1967, Stockholm did not belong to any county of Sweden.
 Instead, there was a Governor of Stockholm that had the normal responsibilities of the County Administrative Boards and their managers, the governors.
 There was no County Council (which is elected by the people and is responsible for example for health care); instead, the City of Stockholm handled such tasks.

 Switzerland

-One of the cantons of Switzerland, Basel-Stadt, is considered to be a city-state.
+One of the cantons of Switzerland, Basel-Stadt, is considered to be a city-state, although it contains two smaller municipalities Bettingen and Riehen alongside the city of Basel itself.